• Skip to primary navigation

 Muhammara is similar to red pepper pesto and might contain roasted red pepper or red pepper paste, depending on the region.

-I prefer using red pepper paste as it intensifies the flavor.
+I prefer using red pepper paste because it intensifies the flavor and saves me time.
 However, you can use roasted red peppers instead for a lighter taste and smoother texture.

 Why This Recipe Works?